 You may arrange your own accommodation but we cannot offer the programme only as a separate price.
 As such, full programme fees will be payable whether or not the accommodation is used.

-Can I cancel my accommodation?
+Can I cancel my internship place?

 Is there WiFi internet access?

 There is free WiFi access in all bedrooms.

 Are the rooms air-conditioned/heated?